jicodes/operating-system-projects/linux-kernel-modules/project-1/project-1.md

 6. Verify the Module is Unloaded:

-- After unloading the kernel module, we can verify that it has been unloaded successfully by checking the kernel log using the `dmesg` command.
+- After unloading the kernel module, we can verify that it has been unloaded successfully by checking the kernel log using the `sudo dmesg -c` command.